 All contract owners indirectly incur the costs associated with the management and operation of the segregated funds.
-These costs include the management fees and operating expenses which are incorporated into the MER (see Section 11.7.3 MER).
+These costs include the management fees and operating expenses which are incorporated into the management expense ratio (see Section 11.8.3 Management Expense Ratio ("MER").